Mbed-TLS/mbedtls-docs/kb/how-to/using-static-memory-instead-of-the-heap.md

 ## Using the Mbed TLS buffer allocator

-If you want Mbed TLS to allocate everything inside a static buffer, you can enable the buffer allocator by defining `MBEDTLS_MEMORY_BUFFER_ALLOC_C` in the `config.h` file.
+If you want Mbed TLS to allocate everything inside a static buffer, you can enable the buffer allocator by defining `MBEDTLS_MEMORY_BUFFER_ALLOC_C` in the `mbedtls_config.h` file.

 Before calling any other Mbed TLS functions, enable the buffer allocator as follows: